SoftwareHeritage/swh-docs/sysadm/mirror-operations/docker.rst

 Several preparation steps will depend on this name.

-We also use `docker-compose <https://github.com/docker/compose>`_ to merge compose files, so make sure it iavailable on your system.
+We also use `docker-compose <https://github.com/docker/compose>`_ to merge compose files, so make sure it is available on your system.

 You also need to clone the git  repository: